curityio/kubernetes-training/README.md

 Follow the [README instructions](./lesson-3/README.md) to learn how to:

-- Update the deployment to protect secure values
+- Update the deployment to protect secure values and to use parameterized configuration.
-- Deploy parameterized configuration in a custom Docker container
-- Update the domain based URLs to use HTTPS
+- Update the domain based URLs to use HTTPS.
-- Automate external certificate issuance using cert-manager
+- Automate external certificate issuance using cert-manager.
-- Automate certificate renewal and auto-reloading of the external certificate in the API gateway
+- Automate certificate renewal and reloading of the external certificate by the API gateway.

 ## Lesson 4 - SQL Database Storage

 Follow the [README instructions](./lesson-4/README.md) to learn how to:

-- Redeploy the Curity Idemtity Server using SQL database storage
+- Redeploy the Curity Idemtity Server using SQL database storage.
-- Query the database to view stored resources such as user accounts
+- Query the database to view stored resources such as user accounts.
-- Use external storage to avoid data loss if you recreate Kubernetes pods, nodes or the entire cluster
+- Use external storage to avoid data loss if you recreate Kubernetes pods, nodes or the entire cluster.

 ## Free Resources